mjordan/bagit_indexer/README.md

 # BagIt Indexer

 A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
-Its purpose is to demonstrate some techniques for managing Bags.
+Its purpose is to demonstrate potential techniques for managing Bags.
 For example, questions you can ask of the indexed data include:

 * which Bags were created on a specific date
 * which Bags contain a specific file in their `/data` directory